-Raleigh Attorneys Defend Clients Against Theft Charges
+Raleigh Attorneys Defend Clients Against Larceny Charges

 Knowledgeable legal team ready to assist throughout North Carolina

-Theft and related offenses, such as burglary, are crimes that carry serious penalties and require skilled, experienced counsel to provide a vigorous defense.
+Theft, larceny and related offenses, such as burglary, are crimes that carry serious penalties and require skilled, experienced counsel to provide a vigorous defense.
 Theft can be alleged to occur in many ways and in varied situations, but the common element that must be proved is intent to deprive another person of rightful ownership.
-The criminal defense attorneys at Hatch, Little & Bunn, L.L.P. are adept at dealing with all forms of theft charges and have provided an unmatched level of representation for more than half a century.
+The criminal defense attorneys at Hatch, Little & Bunn, LLP are adept at dealing with all forms of theft charges and have provided an unmatched level of representation for more than half a century.

 - Any theft from someone’s person

 - Theft of firearms, explosives, or incendiary devices or substances

 - Theft of papers from the North Carolina archives

 - Larceny after breaking or entering

 Fraud, or theft by deception, is considered a more serious felony if the property stolen is worth $100,000 or more.
 Receiving stolen property that you know or have reason to know was stolen can also be either a felony or a misdemeanor, depending on the value of the goods.